anmolraj-hub/Cageflix/README.md

 ## Additional Instruction

-When Clicked on Sign In button in the Nav Bar , use username as "user" and password as "pass".
+- When Clicked on Sign In button in the Nav Bar , use username as "**user**" and password as "**pass**".
+- I added Tmdb api key in the application.properties file which i am aware is not good practice but it is viable for the demo purpose.